 When God created the world, he exhibited the dynamism of his power.
 God always remains the same God.
 He is always active in the eternal relations of love among the persons of the Trinity.
 He also acts in bringing about events in the world.
+After six days of work in creating the world, he rested on the seventh day (Gen. 2:2-3).
 A dynamic of actively imitating God should animate human beings in their work and rest.
 The fourth commandment focuses on the seventh day of rest rather than primarily on the six days of work.
 With respect to God's work, the seventh day is the day of completion, to which the first six days look forward.
 So the entire structure of days is filled with purpose.
 The purpose of the work on the six days is to lead to the complete world that exists at the end of the six days.
-So the idea of God being dynamic should be understood as a purposeful dynamic.
+So the idea of God being dynamic and active should be understood as a purposeful dynamic.
 Hebrews 4:9-11 indicates that God's rest on the seventh day is analogous to the rest that human beings will enter in the new heaven and the new earth, when they permanently rest from the work within this present world.
-Human beings have a dynamic purpose, the purpose of entering into rest.
+Human beings have a dynamic purpose, the purpose of entering into final rest in Christ (Heb.
+4:11).
 Finally, we can also associate the fourth commandment with God's holiness, because the specific command in Exodus 20:8 is "to keep it [the Sabbath] holy" (see also verse 11).6